Skip to main content Stan Consulting LLC · Marketing Atlas · Buyer Decision Routing

 Step five .
 The breadcrumb signals stage to buyer and machine.

-Every page carries an AIDA breadcrumb at the top.
+Every page carries an decision-route signal at the top.
 The buyer sees where they are.
 The AI engine reads the stage signal and cites the page with funnel context.
 Breadcrumbs cost nothing to deploy and lift conversion measurably.
 Sites that skip them are leaving conversion on the desk.

 The shift this concept names